lmuntaner/tech-introduction-product-people/docs/databases/project.md

 ## Create Schema

 Your task now is to define the schema.
 Only the schema.
-No need to create it in software used below.
+No need to create it in the software used below.

 Either write the schema on paper or in [this](https://www.dbdesigner.net/designer) online tool